23.7% COVID-positivity rate; 183 new cases, 2 deaths recorded Loop Jamaica

 The newly confirmed COVID-19 cases brought the total number on record for the island to 147,908.

-Notably, the 23.7 per cent positivity rate was based on the samples tested on Friday.
+Notably, the 23.7 per cent positivity rate was based on the samples that were tested on Friday.

 Of the newly confirmed cases, 113 are females and 70 are males, with ages ranging from one month to 98 years.